Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 -   `"category"` in `"description"` defines in which tab of the creative inventory the item would show up.
 There are four tabs to choose from: `"Nature"`, `"Equipment"`, `"Construction"` and `"Items"`.
 -   The only RP component we need right now is `"minecraft:icon"`, which, of course, references the item's texture; we'll get to that in just a moment.
     (There are a few other item RP components we'll look into in the future, like `"minecraft:use_animation"`, which defines the animation that would play when the item is used, like `"eat"` for food items.)
-    The component's value. `"wiki.ectoplasm"` is the item texture's _shortname_, which brings us to our next section.
+    The component's value `"wiki.ectoplasm"` is the item texture's _shortname_, which brings us to our next section.

 ## Item texture and its shortname